dijasila/GPAW/doc/documentation/ehrenfest/ehrenfest.rst

 .. literalinclude:: graphene_h_gs.py

-Finally, the following script can be used for performing an electronic stopping calculation for a hydrogen ion impacting graphene with the initial velocity being 40 keV.
-The external potential is automatically set to zero when the TDDFT object is initialized and hence does not affect the calculation.
-The calculation ends when the distance between the projectile and the bottom of the supercell is less than 3 Å. (Note: this is a fairly demanding calculation even with 32 cores.)
+Finally, the following script can be used for performing an electronic stopping calculation for a hydrogen atom impacting graphene with the initial velocity being 40 keV.
+In the charged state, the external potential is automatically set to zero when the TDDFT object is initialized and hence does not affect the calculation.
+The calculation ends when the distance between the projectile and the bottom of the supercell is less than 5 Å. (Note: this is a fairly demanding calculation with 8 cores and requires close to 50 GB of memory.)

 Electronic stopping example: